abingkuria/Road-Traffic-Accident-Analysis-in-the-United-Kingdom/README.md

   📊 Visualize key trends and accident hotspots using charts and graphs.
   🎯 Draw insights and provide recommendations to reduce road accidents.

-📅 Scope of the Project
+📅 Scope of the Project:
   📥 Data Loading and Preliminary Analysis.
   🧬 Data Pre-processing and Cleaning.
   📈 Exploratory Data Analysis (EDA).